Pay per click advertising is amazing…

 But that brings the question…

 Why is competitive PPC analysis so important?

 PPC competitive analysis is important because it literally shows you your competitor’s most profitable keywords.
-It’s a key part of AdWords keyword research for eCommerce.
+It’s a key part of Google Ads keyword research for eCommerce.

 But it goes a step further…